Spatially Constrained GAN for Face and Fashion Synthesis: Related Work

-In the meanwhile, many researchers focused on developing some target-oriented generative models instead of random generation.
-Conditional GAN (cGAN) \citep{mirza2014conditional} is the first attempt to input conditional labels into both generator and discriminator to achieve conditional image generation.
-Similarly, ACGAN \citep{odena2016conditional} constructs an auxiliary classifier within the discriminator to output classification results and TripleGAN \citep{li2017triple} introduces a classifier network as an extra player to the original two players setting.
-CasualGAN \citep{kocaoglu2018causalgan} tends to make cGAN more creative by allowing sampling from an interventional distribution.
-However, all these studies focus on attribute-level conditions and neglect spatial conditions, which leads to the lack of spatial controllability in synthesized images.
+In recent years, deep generative models inspired by GAN enable computers to synthesize new samples based on the knowledge learned from given datasets.
+There have been many variations of GAN to improve the generating ability and stabilize adversarial training such as~\cite{radford2015unsupervised,berthelot2017began,arjovsky2017wasserstein,gulrajani2017improved,liu2016coupled,miyato2018spectral,bora2018ambientgan,karras2018progressive,karras2019style,karras2021alias}.
+In the meanwhile, many researchers focused on developing target-oriented generative models instead of random generation.
+Conditional GAN~\cite{mirza2014conditional} is the first attempt to input conditional labels into both generator and discriminator to achieve conditional image generation.
+Similarly, ACGAN~\cite{odena2016conditional} constructs an auxiliary classifier within the discriminator to output classification results and TripleGAN~\cite{li2017triple} introduces a classifier network as an extra player to the original two players setting.
+But all these studies focus on attribute-level conditions and neglect spatial conditions, which leads to the lack of spatial controllability in synthesized images.

-When it comes to spatial controllability, we refer to the ability of manipulating the spatial contents of the generated images.
-People have been working on such topics using a 3D approach since 1990s. \cite{vetter1998synthesis} proposed a way of synthesizing novel views from a single face image.
-A more powerful manipulation can be achieved by using 3D morphable models \citep{blanz1999morphable,matthews20072d,genova2018unsupervised, egger2018occlusion}.
-Those methods reconstruct 3D morphable models from input 2D images, where the contents can then be manipulated, such as changing the face shape, face orientation, facial attribute, and facial expression.
-The morphed 3D model can also be rendered back to 2D images afterwards.
-Compared with GAN based generative models, one limitation of morphable models is that they cannot effectively render realistic and diverse contents beyond their 3D models, such as background, clothes, or body parts.